You can use OneDrive to share photos, Microsoft Office documents, and other files with people.

 Pick the file or folder you want to share by selecting the check box in the upper-right corner of the item.
 You can also pick multiple items to share them together.

 Choose this option if you want to give specific individuals or groups permission to an item.
 This lets you remove permission for specific individuals or groups later if you need to.
-Another benefit of sharing an item this way is that recipients can quickly access it from their Shared view.

 In the To box, enter email addresses or contact names.
 When you begin to enter info in the box, you can